DylanHartman/data310/thurs2.md

 #Thursday 2 Responses:
 1. Present your results and discuss the accuracy of each of model.
-    - Running both models revealed that the model had more success on validation data with the beans dataset than the eurosat datasets.
-The model performed better on the train data of the euroset dataset than the validation data, which tells me that the model is overfit for the eurosat datasets.
-The beans model was more accurate on the validation data than the train data, which tells me it is underfit
+    - Running both models revealed that it had more success with the beans dataset than the eurosat datasets based on the validation accuracy and validation loss.
+The eurosat model had a higher training accuracy than validation accuracy, which tells me it's possibly an overfit model.
+The beans model was more accurate on the validation data than the train data, which tells me it is probably underfit

 ```
 beans